-[Regulation 16A inserted in Gazette 10 Sep 2010 p.
+[Regulation 16A inserted: Gazette 10 Sep 2010 p.
 4379.]

 16B.
 Display of no smoking signs in non-smoking zones

 (1) A responsible person in relation to liquor licensed premises who allocates a smoking zone for the premises must display, or cause to be displayed, at the non-smoking zones signs that comply with the requirements of subregulation (2) —